Lightweight Directory Access Protocol: Directory structure

 A DN may change over the lifetime of the entry, for instance, when entries are moved within a tree.
 To reliably and unambiguously identify entries, a UUID might be provided in the set of the entry's operational attributes.

-An entry can look like this when represented in LDAP Data Interchange Format (LDIF), a plain text format (as opposed a binary protocol such as LDAP itself):
+An entry can look like this when represented in LDAP Data Interchange Format (LDIF), a plain text format (as opposed to a binary protocol such as LDAP itself):